 That’s why I’m talking about this.
 This is a place within myself where I can majorly feel like the only one.
 But I believe we all need to step out of our isolation and talk about it!
-(In fact, I started a whole podcast to help make that happen!)

 I’ve been working through this in my head and heart for a while now and while I’m still far from perfect at handling conflict, I’ve been learning a lot.
-Plus, my co-host and co-worker Candice has a totally different perspective on conflict and disagreements between friends that I’ve found really helpful.
+Plus, my co-worker Candice has a totally different perspective on conflict and disagreements between friends that I’ve found really helpful.
 I think you will, too!

 So, let’s get to the bottom of what’s happening (and what needs to be happening) when we disagree.
 Here are 6 truths to remember the next time you’re confronted with tension or conflict in your relationships.